NxPKG/khulnasoft-docs/content/pages/platform/functions/pricing.md

 # Pricing

-Requests to your Functions are billed as Cloudflare Workers requests.
+Requests to your Functions are billed as Khulnasoft Workers requests.
 Workers plans and pricing can be found [in the Workers documentation](/workers/platform/pricing/).

 ## Paid Plans